 - Services designed specifically with retirees in mind.
-This includes budgeting, and specific categories critical to retirees, such as healthcare spending, and maximizing your Social Security benefits.
+This includes spending recommendations and specific benefits critical to retirees, such as maximizing Social Security benefits and estate planning.

 - Tax-loss harvesting on all taxable accounts, regardless of account balance.

-- Full Service members have access to a financial advisor, as well as a team of specialists helping with many areas of retirement.
+- United Income Wrap Fee Program clients have access to a Wealth Manager and a team of specialists helping with many areas of retirement.